The Next Generation

 We were told we could be president, yet we never were seriously considered as contenders.
 We make up over half the population, yet we are still heavily underrepresented in politics, in boardrooms, in media and have little influence in public life.

 Women’s lack of influence has left deafening silence in our country.
 And the silencing of women, all women, whether it be in a bar room conversation, a board meeting or in national politics, has created an underserved democracy.

 During the 2016 Presidential Election some of us felt a glimmer of hope.
 Some of us felt a slap in the face that our option was limited to just one.
 After 44 elections, the first female was nominated as a presidential candidate for a major party.
-Regardless, a man — who said he sexually assaults women — was elected.
-The women I grew up with, white women without college degrees, helped put him there.
-I got closer to an answer for how much progress women had really made.
+Regardless, Donald J. Trump was elected.
+The women I grew up with, white women without and without college degrees, helped put him there.

 By the time Donald Trump was in office, I set out on a cross country journey with a team of reporters to understand why our country had become so divided.
 Along the way, I kept meeting young women who were living the issues that shaped the election and appeared to divide a nation — the significance of faith, the complexity of coal country’s grievances, racial tension, and immigration.